Personal Links

 All original content by Glenn Waddell is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 United States License, unless otherwise specified.
 Permissions beyond the scope of this license may be available at http://mrwaddell.net.

-I started my education career at Mesa Community College in Mesa, Arizona while I was attending high school.
+I started my college career at Mesa Community College in Mesa, Arizona while I was attending high school.
 I did not earn a degree from MCC, but instead transferred credits to my next college.
 I strongly encourage the community college experience.
 Small class sizes, low costs all contribute to an environment that allows learners to develop into great learners.

 From there I went to the University of Iowa and graduated in 1997 with a M.A. in Philosophy.
 Big 10 conference, 50,000 plus learners; it could not have been more different from Knox or MCC.
 I was enrolled in the Ph.D. program, but realized I didn't want to actually graduate with a Ph.D.
 I wanted control over where I lived and when you are a new Ph.D., you go where the jobs are and, more importantly, where you are offered a job.